carolynvs/carolynvanslyck.com/content/blog/2021-01-23-mage-is-my-favorite-make.md

 ___

-I am in the process of migrating Porter from make to Mage, and using it for any new project.
+I am in the process of migrating Porter from make to Mage, and using it for all my new projects.
 After having a few new contributors go through the setup successfully and with a LOT less pain than previously, it is clear that this will attract and keep new contributors.

-My helper library for Mage has been evolving and improving over time.
-Once it's ready to show people, I'll follow-up with another post on why I wrote it and how to use it with Mage.

-In the meantime, I would love to hear from anyone who tries Mage.
+It would be great to  hear from anyone who tries Mage, or is already using it.
-I'm not associated with the project at all, but it would be great to hear how it works for other people, any problems you ran into, or improvements you have made yourself!
+I'm not associated with the project at all, but I would love to hear how it works for other people, any problems you ran into, or improvements you have made yourself!

 <p align="right">
 Happy Building! 🌈✨<br/>